ihmeuw/pseudopeople/docs/source/noise/index.rst

   * - Last name
     - Decennial Census, ACS, CPS, WIC, W-2 and 1099, 1040, SSA
     - Leave a field blank, use a fake name, make phonetic errors, make OCR errors, make typos
-    - In the 1040 form, the same noise types apply to the last name columns for the joint filer and dependents
+    - Last names use a different list of fake names than the list for first names.
+In the 1040 form, the same noise types apply to the last name columns for the joint filer and dependents
   * - Age
     - Decennial Census, ACS, CPS, W-2 and 1099
     - Leave a field blank, misreport age, make OCR errors, make typos